 Take in the sights while enjoying a ride on one of San Francisco’s icons – the streetcar.

-When travelling with us in the US you may find yourself staying in a:
+When traveling with us in the US you may find yourself staying in a:

 Get back to nature and enjoy staying in quaint cabins throughout the beautiful national parks of America.

-Entrance requirements to the USA have changed in recent years so please read the following instructions carefully, even if you have travelled to the USA before.
+Entrance requirements to the USA have changed in recent years so please read the following instructions carefully, even if you have traveled to the USA before.

-Many countries now operate under a visa waiver program (meaning a visa isn't required) however you still need to obtain an authorisation which confirms that you have been approved to travel.
-This authorisation must be obtained in advance of travel.
+Many countries now operate under a visa waiver program (meaning a visa isn't required) however you still need to obtain an authorization which confirms that you have been approved to travel.
+This authorization must be obtained in advance of travel.

-Also please note, all travellers from Visa Waiver Program countries must obtain an electronic travel authorization prior to their flight from the Electronic System for Travel Authorization (ESTA) website: https://esta.cbp.dhs.gov
+Also please note, all travelers from Visa Waiver Program countries must obtain an electronic travel authorization prior to their flight from the Electronic System for Travel Authorization (ESTA) website: https://esta.cbp.dhs.gov

 Please note that if there is any discrepancy between the name on your ESTA, your passport, your tickets and even your frequent flyer membership, you may be detained at Immigration and subject to a secondary inspection which could take a few hours.
 If you have recently changed your name, please check that your details have been updated everywhere.

 If you are from a country eligible for the visa waiver program but are a dual citizen of Iran, Iraq, Syria or Sudan, or if you have traveled to Iran, Iraq, Syria or Sudan since 1 March 2011, you will not longer be eligible for the visa waiver program and will instead need to apply for a non-immigrant visa.
 Please see the Department of State website for more information: http://travel.state.gov//content/travel/en.html